ParkerRedford/physics-engine/README.md

 <img width="733" height="121" alt="Screenshot 2025-10-13 193335" src="https://github.com/user-attachments/assets/f02fe65d-c42e-45da-a7d1-0ede64e2f68a" />

-If you Google search these examples (or use AI), you will get an accurate solution because these function are well-known and already solved, but sometimes you can get a solution that can be a little off.
-However, if you put in a custom function into a program (e.g Mathematica), the program will return an overload error.
-So my end goal for stage one is to not have these shortcomings.
+If you Google search these examples (or use AI), you will get an accurate solution because these equations are well-known and already solved, but sometimes you can get a solution that can be a little off.
+However, if you put in a custom math equation into a program (e.g Mathematica), the program will return an overload error.
+So my end goal for stage one is to not have these shortcomings as well as running the app locally rather through a server.

 The second stage of the project is to build the core physics engine, so that developers can interface with the engine.